KATILUV/taskcatt/README.md

 ### Installation

-1. Clone the repository or download the project files
+1. Download the project from Replit:
+   - Click the three dots menu in the Replit interface
+   - Select "Download as zip"
+   - Extract the zip file to a local directory

 2. Install dependencies:
    ```
    npm install